marian13/basic_temperature/README.md

 ### Features
-- Provides a `BasicTemperature` class which encapsulates all information about a certain  temperature, such as its amount of degrees and its scale.
+- Provides a `Temperature` class which encapsulates all information about a certain  temperature, such as its amount of degrees and its scale.
 - Provides APIs for exchanging temperatures from one scale to another (currently Celsius, Fahrenheit, Kelvin and Rankine).